EOEPCA/keycloak-opa-plugin/README.md

 ### Policy configuration

-Policies can be created via the Keycloak Admin UI.
-However, as already stated above, there is currently no specific UI for creating OPA-related policies.
-By default, the plugin interprets the policy name as a subpath to append to the OPA base URI.
+Policies can meanwhile be created and basically configured via the Keycloak Admin UI.
-This allows creating policy rules that refer to certain OPA rules in an easy way, but forces the policy names to follow a certain convention.

-As an alternative, it is possible to place a configuration file in the configured OPA policy directory.
+Additionally, it is possible to place a configuration file in the configured OPA policy directory.
 The base name of this file must match the policy name, and its extension must be `.properties`.
 The file may contain the following properties:

-* `policyPath`: Subpath (e.g. `my_package/my_policy_rule`) to append to the OPA base URI
+* `policyPath`: Subpath (e.g. `my_package/my_policy_rule`) to append to the OPA base URI (deprecated, should be configured via UI)
 * `input.includePermission`: If this is set to `true`, the plugin adds a section with permission-related information to the input document.
 * `input.includeResource`: If this is set to `true`, the plugin adds resource-related information to the permission section of the input document.
 This implies that `input.includePermission` must also be set to `true`.

+Note that this way of configuring policies is a preliminary solution.
+It will be removed when all relevant properties (esp. `input.include*`) can be configured via the Admin UI.